lostVeins27/user-authentication-system-python-customtkinter-gui/README.md

 ## Additional Features
 - **Theme Mode Toggle**: Application toggles between light and dark mode (The option can be found in the menubar).
 - **Reset Form**: Users can reset the form by navigating to the Settings menu in the menubar and clicking Reset Form.
 This will reset the form currently being viewed.
+- **Password Visibility Toggle**: A button along side the password entry that toggles the visibility of the password.
+"Show" and "Hide" password.

 ## Setup Instruction